Here are some things you can do to care for, and help protect, your eyes.

 Try to avoid rubbing or scratching your eyes as this can lead to an infection.

 If your eye discomfort is triggered by allergies, try to avoid the cause of your allergic reaction.
 Common triggers include fur, dust, pollen and certain foods.
+Wear sunglasses outside to avoid pollen getting into your eyes.

 Don’t share personal items